niloysh/5gc-config/key-performance-indicators/README.md

 # Key Performance Indicators

-This directory contains information about calculating KPIs from the 5GC setup.
+This directory contains information about calculating network slice KPIs from the 5G core.
+- Average throughput per slice.
+See details [here](avg-throughput-slice.md).